- September 5, 2018

 Four-Year Statute of Limitations Deadline

 The California lemon law has a four-year statute of limitations.
 This is the final deadline.
 If it goes by, the laws of California will not allow you to make your lemon law claim.
 This is a fact no matter what the reason for delay was or what you did or did not know about the laws of California.
+For a better understanding, it’s always recommended to seek lemon law advice.

 That said, exactly when the four-year clock begins to run is more of an open question.
 California courts have found that the statute of limitations start date is when you ‘ought to have known’ that your car qualified as a lemon.